-TL;DR: Performance Max delivers a median ROAS of 2.57 compared to Search campaigns at 5.17 — roughly half the return.
+That story isn't unusual.
+Performance Max delivers a median ROAS of 2.57 compared to Search campaigns at 5.17.
 Google pushes PMax because its algorithm weights 90% for engagement and only 10% for conversions.
 For service businesses, PMax should never be your first campaign.
-Use it only after Search is profitable, and only with brand exclusions, monitoring scripts, and realistic expectations.
+Use it only after Search is profitable, and only with brand exclusions, monitoring scripts, and realistic expectations about what you're getting.

 The Numbers Google Doesn't Headline

-Before discussing strategy, let's look at the data that should frame every PMax decision:
+These are the numbers that should frame every PMax decision:

 ROAS by Campaign Type (2025 Benchmarks)